 - It is usually a cash dividend and not a stock dividend.
 However, the Company may choose to pay both cash and stock dividend or only stock dividend.

 - This is announced by the Board and voted by the shareholders during the Annual General Meeting of the Company.

 - Approval of such dividend is considered as an ordinary resolution and an ordinary business

-- The final dividend is announced after the financial statements of the Company are approved and the financial position and profits of the Company are ascertained.
+- It is announced after the financial statements of the Company are approved and the financial position and profits of the Company are ascertained.

 - Once approved, this dividend is the obligation of the Company and the decision of payment cannot be reversed.

 - These dividend payments do not require a special provision in the articles of association of the Company.

 - It is not binding on the Company to announce the final dividend.
 Although, dividend policy may clause some fixed payment each year, however, this dividend is announced on the will of the Board of the Company after looking at the financial position of the Company.